USC Trojans men's basketball: Sanctions

 On January 3, 2010, USC announced that it had implemented self-imposed sanctions for violations of NCAA rules related to Mayo.
 The sanctions include a one-year ban on postseason competition following the 2009–2010 regular season, a reduction of one scholarship for the 2009–2010 and 2010–2011 academic years, and reductions in the numbers of recruiting days and coaches participating in off-campus recruiting through 2011.
 The school also vacated all wins earned during the 2007–2008 season, due to Mayo's ineligibility at that time.
+Prior to the announcement USC was on a winning streak, improving their record to 10–4 overall and 2–0 in the Pac-10 conference, including a win on December 31, 2009, against Arizona and on January 2, 2010, against Arizona State.
+Their schedule that season featured challenging games against top-ranked teams like Texas, Saint Mary's and Tennessee and included the Diamond Head Classic Championship.

-Andy Enfield and the Return to Prominence (2013–present)
+Andy Enfield and return to prominence (2013–present)

 After becoming the first head coach to lead a 15-seed to the Sweet 16, guiding his Florida Gulf Coast Eagles to upsets of Georgetown and San Diego State, Andy Enfield was hired as the new head coach at USC on April 1, 2013.
 Enfield replaces interim coach Bob Cantu, who substituted for fired coach Kevin O'Neill, terminated after a 7–10 start to the Trojans' season.
 The Trojans had finished the season 14–18 and had missed the NCAA Tournament the previous two years.

 Enfield's first two assistant hires were Tony Bland from SDSU with a reported contract of $300,000 per year, and Jason Hart from Pepperdine University.
 Both have strong reputations as recruiters.

 On September 26, 2017, federal prosecutors announced bribery, soliciting a bribe and wire fraud charges against assistant coach Tony Bland.

+On April 4, 2024, Enfield was replaced by Eric Musselman, who departed from being the head basketball coach for the University of Arkansas.